Get To Know Wendy

 About Wendy J. Cook

-In 2007, after serving for nearly a decade as Director of Communications for St. Louis-based BAM Advisor Services, Wendy and her family relocated to Eugene, Oregon.
+In 2007, after serving for nearly a decade as director of communications for St. Louis-based Buckingham Strategic Partners, Wendy and her family relocated to Eugene, Oregon.
 There, she founded Wendy J. Cook Communications, LLC to offer writing, editing and related services to a worldwide community of fee-only, evidence-based financial advisors, including those within the Buckingham Strategic Partners, as well as other firms in the U.S., Canada, U.K. and elsewhere around the globe.

 Like you, Wendy is a strong advocate for the inherent value that your fiduciary, evidence-based model offers you and your clients (not to mention her own investment portfolio).
 She also shares your passion for building a good, solid business based on good, solid advice.

 Wendy began a career in the early 1980s in tech support, but quickly discovered that her interests were in translating technese into understandable English.
 A corporate communicator was born — taking on subjects including academic administration, consumer goods, health sciences, library automation … and, ultimately, fiduciary wealth management.
 In 1998, she joined what is now Buckingham Strategic Partners.
 Ever since, she has dedicated herself to writing clear, compelling content for financial advisor firms who implement their strategies using Dimensional Fund Advisors and similar low-cost, evidence-based fund families.

 Wendy’s community interests include: